 - Identifying liable parties: If the burn injury was caused by the negligence of a third party (other than your employer or co-worker), such as a contractor, equipment manufacturer, or property owner, our attorneys will investigate the circumstances to determine liability.
 We will help you pursue a personal injury claim against the responsible party to seek additional compensation beyond workers’ compensation benefits.

 - Establishing negligence: Our attorneys will gather evidence, interview people, review safety protocols, and speak with experts to establish negligence and liability.
 We will build a strong case to prove that the responsible party failed to uphold their duty of care, resulting in your burn injury.

 - Maximizing compensation: The Pacific Attorney Group will strive to secure the maximum compensation possible for your burn injury.
 This includes pursuing damages for medical expenses, pain and suffering, lost wages, future medical needs, scarring or disfigurement, and other related damages.
 We will negotiate with insurance companies or litigate the case in court if a fair settlement cannot be reached.

 - Providing legal representation: Our attorneys will handle all legal aspects of your case, including filing paperwork, representing your interests in negotiations or court proceedings, and advocating for your rights.
 We will ensure that your legal rights are protected throughout the process and provide you with the support and guidance you need.

-We offer a free consultation.
+A Los Angeles chemical burn injury lawyer at Pacific Attorney Group offers a free consultation.
 If you have been injured by a chemical burn during work, do not hesitate to file a claim.
 Contact us, and we will take care of the rest.